Energy Efficiency in Industry

 CONCLUSION

-The positive economic development of the last few years can be seen, among other things, to a prosperous industrial sector.
-Despite the steadily increasing energy demand associated with the economic rise, the country’s industries had hardly taken any energy-saving measures, which is why there is a great need for energy efficiency technology.
-The Indonesian Ministry of Energy forecasts for the industries of petrochemical (17%), food (15%), steel (32%), textiles (35%), pulp and paper (20%) and cement (22%) considerable maximum savings potential.
+Despite the steadily increasing energy demand associated with the economic rise, the country’s industries had hardly taken any energy-saving measures, which is why there is a great need for energy-efficiency technology.
+The Indonesian Ministry of Energy forecasts for the industries of petrochemical (17%), food (15%), steel (32%), textiles (35%), pulp and paper (20%), and cement (22%) considerable maximum savings potential.

 This content is done in collaboration with: